 Bridging the Great Divide: the Jewish-Muslim Encounter

-The Woolf Institute has been international in its outlook since its inception.
-Its e-learning courses have attracted students from around the world for over 10 years.
-The Woolf Institute and the School of International Service at the American University in Washington are delighted to offer their e-learning course for the third time.
-Bridging the Great Divide: The Jewish–Muslim Encounter was conceived by Dr Edward Kessler and Professor Akbar Ahmed, Ibn Khaldun Chair of Islamic Studies.
+The Woolf Institute and the School of International Service at the American University in Washington are delighted to offer their e-learning course, Bridging the Great Divide: The Jewish–Muslim Encounter.
+This course was conceived by Dr Edward Kessler and Professor Akbar Ahmed, Ibn Khaldun Chair of Islamic Studies.

 No two religions are closer together than Judaism and Islam, yet today, ironically, no two religions are further apart.
 This course will explore the history, culture and theology of Muslims and Jews, reflecting both on similarities and differences as well as the major challenges.
 Assisted by leading scholars in Europe and the US with a wealth of experience in this field, the course will also offer strategies for building bridges between the communities.